Jwonka/capstone-project-gameslayer/README.md

 https://videogamegrade.azurewebsites.net/

 Comment or rate your favorite game!
-Also find useful information/ tips and play some trivia!
+Also, find useful information/ tips and play some trivia!

 ## Run
 Make sure you have Visual Studio 17.9.6 installed.